szczyglis-dev/python-lottery-dataset-analyze/README.md

 #df = df.iloc[4424:,:] # you can truncate dataset to period in time
 ```

-**5. Linear regression relationship calculation.**
+**5. Linear Regression Relationship Calculation**

-In the code below, the correlation between the events will be calculated, such as the influence of the distance between celestial bodies on the numbers and the correlation between the individual numbers among themselves.
-The result for the correlation between the distances of the celestial bodies and the given number will oscillate around 0 here, which will show that these events are not correlated with each other.
-A slightly higher result will appear when you try to correlate the numbers that were drawn in a given draw with the other numbers drawn in the same draw.
+The code below calculates the correlation between various events, such as the impact of the distances between celestial bodies on the lottery numbers and the correlation between individual lottery numbers themselves.
+The correlation between the distances of celestial bodies and the numbers is expected to oscillate around 0, indicating that these events are not correlated.
+A slightly higher correlation may appear when attempting to correlate the numbers drawn in the same draw with each other.

 ```python
 # define relationship pairs to check